-During the previous decade, Bill had been the beneficiary of annual stock options which he faithfully exercised, maintaining the common stock with the faith that the company would continue to grow in value.
+During the previous decade, Bill had been the beneficiary of annual stock options, which he faithfully exercised, maintaining the common stock with the faith that the company would continue to grow in value.
 By 2007, the stock was worth more than $300,000.
-The couple was looking forward to Bill’s early retirement in 2010 and a year of traveling, making up all of the trips they had foregone during the early years of savings and paying for college.
-Then disaster struck.
+The couple was looking forward to Bill’s early retirement in 2010.
+They hoped to travel to make up for all the trips they’d foregone during the early years of saving for retirement and college.

 With the Great Recession, the S&P 500 fell more than 800 points, a 55% decrease.
-While the New Millennium Fund did better than the general market average, losing only 48% of its value, the value of Bill and Mary’s portfolio dropped to slightly more than $500,000.
-The Walgreens stock also suffered, falling from $48 per share in September to $23 in 2009.
+While the New Millennium Fund did better than the general market average — losing only 48% of its value — the value of Bill and Mary’s portfolio dropped to slightly more than $150,000.
+The Walgreen’s stock also suffered, falling from $48 per share in September to $23 in 2009.

-While it would have been difficult to avoid the economic tsunami that hit the world in those waning years of the last decade, Bill and Mary could have taken steps to reduce their vulnerability and limit the damage to their retirement portfolios.
+Yes, it would have been difficult to avoid the economic tsunami that hit the world in those waning years of the last decade.
+However, Bill and Mary could have taken steps to reduce their vulnerability and limit the damage to their retirement portfolios.

-At retirement, you are more likely to liquidate (rather than make) investments, reducing risk and shifting into investments that generate income.
+At retirement, you’re more likely to liquidate (rather than make) investments, reducing risk and shifting into investments that generate income.
 The pace of your transition depends upon your individual risk tolerance, the time remaining until retirement, and the existing capacity of your investments to provide the income desired when you are no longer working.

 1. Reduce Individual Stock Positions

 Betting your future on the performance of a single company is akin to going all-in on a flush in a high-stakes poker game.
 Five cards in a single suit is a good hand; the odds say you will win 83% of the time.
-But a full house, four-of-a-kind, straight flush, or royal flush in your opponent’s hand is always possible, just as a business downturn, the entry of a new competitor, or a technological break-through can turn the fortunes of a single business upside-down.
+But your opponent could still have a full house, four-of-a-kind, straight flush, or royal flush.
+Similarly, a business downturn, the entry of a new competitor, or a technological break-through can turn the fortunes of a single business upside-down.

 2. Reduce Equity Risk Exposure Generally

-3. Ladder Your Fixed Income Investments
+3. Ladder Your Fixed-Income Investments

-For example, you might initially invest a portfolio of $1 million might be initially invested with $400,000 in bonds and $600,000 in stocks.
-To create a bond ladder, you might invest $40,000 (10%) of the intended portfolio in 10 different bonds, one bond maturing at the end of year one, another maturing at the end of year two, and continuing as such for the next 10 years.
-As each bond matures, you would reinvest the proceeds in new bonds maturing in 10 years.
+For example, you might initially invest a portfolio of $1 million with $400,000 in bonds and $600,000 in stocks.
+To create a bond ladder, you might invest $40,000 (10%) of the intended portfolio in 10 different bonds.
+One bond could mature at the end of year one, with another maturing at the end of year two, and continuing as such for the next 10 years.
+As each bond matures, you would reinvest the proceeds in new bonds each maturing in 10 years.

 The primary goal of a laddered fixed income portfolio is to achieve total return over all interest rates cycles similar to the total return of a single bond, but with less market price and reinvestment risk.

-Simply stated, the market price of a bond with a maturity of 1 year varies less than a bond of 10 years.
+Simply stated, the market price of a bond with a maturity of one year varies less than a bond of 10 years.
 As bonds approach maturity (the principal being repaid), the closer the market price will be to the face value of the bond.
 As you are preparing for retirement, you should determine whether you have the stomach to endure the wide price movements associated with holding long-term bonds.

 4. Move 10% to 15% of Your Portfolio Into High-Quality, Short-Term Investments

-For most retirees, the first two to three years after retiring is a period of great activity and expense – traveling, moving into a new home, taking up or indulging in hobbies – stimulated by the lack of a regular schedule and the seemingly-unlimited opportunities before you.
+For most retirees, the first two to three years after retiring is a period of great activity and expense.
+You may be traveling, moving into a new home, taking up or indulging in hobbies.
+All of this is stimulated by the lack of a regular schedule and the seemingly-unlimited opportunities before you.